ibm-cloud-docs/monitoring/monitor/exporters/ipmi.md

-## Configuring the default dashboard and alerts to analyze the IPMI status of your server
+## Step 5.
+Configuring the default dashboard and alerts to analyze the IPMI status of your server
 {: #ipmi_step5}